HL7/fhir-mCODE-ig/input/pagecontent/conformance.md

             <!-- If the image below is not wrapped in a div tag, the publisher tries to wrap text around the image, which is not desired. -->
             <div style="text-align: center;"><img src="mcode-patients-pull-2_1.svg" alt="UML swimlane diagram showing mCODE Patients operations in the pull model: Option 2.1, fallback."></div>

-            If the system does not support reverse chaining, the system SHALL support one of the following fallbacks (ordered from most to least preferred).

-        1. Use [`_include`](https://www.hl7.org/fhir/search.html#revinclude) to get a Bundle of the relevant `Patient` resources along with the subset of Condition resources with a `code` in [Primary or Uncertain Behavior Cancer Disorder Value Set](ValueSet-mcode-primary-or-uncertain-behavior-cancer-disorder-vs.html) in a single request:
+        1. Use [`_include`](https://www.hl7.org/fhir/search.html#revinclude) to get a Bundle of the relevant `Patient` resources along with the subset of Condition resources with a `code` in [Primary or Uncertain Behavior Cancer Disorder Value Set] in a single request, unless `_include` is entirely unsupported on the system:

                 GET [base]/Condition?code:in=http://hl7.org/fhir/us/mcode/ValueSet/mcode-primary-or-uncertain-behavior-cancer-disorder-vs&_include=Condition:subject

             <!-- If the image below is not wrapped in a div tag, the publisher tries to wrap text around the image, which is not desired. -->
             <div style="text-align: center;"><img src="mcode-patients-pull-2_2.svg" alt="UML swimlane diagram showing mCODE Patients operations in the pull model: Option 2.2, fallback."></div>

-        1. Return a Bundle with the subset of Condition resources with a `code` in [Primary or Uncertain Behavior Cancer Disorder Value Set](ValueSet-mcode-primary-or-uncertain-behavior-cancer-disorder-vs.html) in a single request, AND allow the Requestor to retrieve a Bundle of the Patient resources referenced in the first response using [composite search parameters](https://www.hl7.org/fhir/search.html#combining):
+        1. Return a Bundle with the subset of Condition resources with a `code` in the [Primary or Uncertain Behavior Cancer Disorder Value Set] in a single request, AND allow the Requestor to retrieve a Bundle of the Patient resources referenced in the first response using [composite search parameters](https://www.hl7.org/fhir/search.html#combining):

                 GET [base]/Condition?code:in=http://hl7.org/fhir/us/mcode/ValueSet/mcode-primary-or-uncertain-behavior-cancer-disorder-vs